khalilfiremind/Finetune-LLM-Sagemaker/README.md

 - `temperature`: Controls randomness in the output
 - `do_sample`: Whether to use sampling for generation
 - `stop`: List of stop sequences

+## Development Workflow

+1. Start with data generation using `01-synthetic data generation.ipynb`
+2. Fine-tune the model using `02-Finetune.ipynb`
+3. Deploy the model using `03-Deploy.ipynb`
+4. Test the deployment using `04-inference.ipynb`
+5. Use `inference.py` for production inference